Faculty-of-Agriculture-CSI-Microscopy/Stellaris-STED-Confocal/README.md

 3. **Close Software and Log Off**:
    - Close the software (this may take up to 2 minutes).
-   - Log off from the booking system.
+   - Log off from Bookit system.

 4. **Turn Off the Controller**:
    - Switch off the key.
    - Turn off the laser switch.
    - Turn off the power switch.

-Following these instructions will help ensure proper use and maintenance of the Stellaris confocal microscope, as well as facilitate smooth transitions between users.
+## Following these instructions will help ensure proper use and maintenance of the microscope, as well as facilitate smooth transitions between users.